centre-for-virus-research/CVR-VBG-2023/docs/Transcriptomics.md

 In this course, we don't have enough time to make the count table for all the samples. by ourselves.
 However, we can use the overall count table that I have prepared for you, which is based on the real data.

-Please copy the overall count file **DE1input.txt** into your own directory.
+Please copy the overall count table file **DE1input.txt** into your own directory.

 ```
 cp /home4/VBG_data/RNASeq/DE1input.txt  .